Marine Programme Director, Bloom Association

 Stan’s work in marine conservation has been inspired by many stories and insights gained from local fishermen and seafood traders.
 He recognizes that overfishing and irresponsible seafood consumption means that our seafood resources are being so significantly depleted, that future generations will not be able to have access to the seafood or the healthy oceans we take for granted today.

-An Avid diver, Stan is notably a leading authority in the shark fin trade in Hong Kong and the author of a number of peer reviewed articles on the seafood trade.
+An Avid diver, Stan is notably an author of numerous researches on shark fin and seafood trade.
 He is also one of the editors of the Hong Kong Register of Marine Species.

 His recent report on the trade of live reef fish in Hong Kong’s wet markets indicates that we are living under an ‘illusion of abundance’ whereby the vast number of Live Reef Food Fish available in markets does not reflect the reality – that many species are threatened with extinction and today we are seeing an increasing number of juveniles traded because increasingly there are insufficient adults to fish.